School on the Hill

 The School on the Hill (Școala din deal; Bergschule) is an educational institution in Sighișoara, Romania.
 It is located next to the covered wooden Stairs, bears Schola Seminarium Republicae and is dated 1619.
 Its formal name is the Joseph Haltrich High School (Liceul Teoretic Joseph Haltrich).

+The school was first mentioned in a document from 1522, which referred to a rector scholae with the academic degree of baccalaureus, to whom the City Council offered a coat worth four guilders for his merits and "to try his best with the youngsters".